Note: You are an individual, your results will vary depending on genetics, adherence, and effort.

 When Scott first came to me I was confused.
-He was was bigger and stronger, yet wanted my help.
-I knew that if I could get Scott’s program right, by helping out one of their own -‘a big lad’- I’ve have a chance to impress upon some of my bodybuilder friends here in Japan the power of the diet, and show them that fasting wouldn’t make their muscles fall off.
-So I kept my mouth shut, didn’t ask why, and jumped on the opportunity.
+He was bigger and stronger, yet wanted my help.
+I knew that if I could get Scott’s program right, by helping out someone of their size I’d have a chance to impress upon some of my bodybuilder friends here in Japan the power of IF and show them that fasting wouldn’t make their muscles fall off.

 I’ve been training for the best part of 20 years with many lengthy and sporadic breaks.
 From 15 I would train mostly biceps in a tiny gym on top of a multistory car park (Lancaster Sports Center, Derby).
 Over the years I gained some decent size but never really achieved my goal.

 I moved to New Zealand in 2003 and kept training.
 I was eating ‘clean’, kept growing and looked big/good in my clothes but out of them it was a different story.
 A PT at my gym approached me and asked if I would like some help with my diet, when we sat down and looked at my intake it was clear I’d been severely overeating.
 I dropped 20kgs in 12 weeks, carried on with the diet, lost another 12-14kgs and entered and won my first bodybuilding show.
 A huge thanks goes to him (Carl Hammington)

 A the time I had a very busy job running a large waterfront bar/restaurant and was finding eating 6-8 specifically timed meals increasingly hard to adhere to so I started looking for an alternative route.